-This jacket looks and feels a lot like the R1, so we put in the ring against the R1 and other R1-esque fleece, including the Outdoor Research Deviator, the Arc'teryx Adahy, and the Black Diamond CoEfficient Hoody.
-These fleece all inhabit the same niche; they are warm enough to take the edge off of chilly, breezy weather while you're being active, breathable to prevent you from being sweaty and cold when you stop moving, and formatting so they layer well.
+This jacket looks and feels a lot like the R1, so we put in the ring against the R1 and other R1-esque fleeces, including the Outdoor Research Deviator and the Arc'teryx Adahy.
+These fleeces inhabit the same niche; they are warm enough to take the edge off of chilly, breezy weather while you're being active, breathable to prevent you from being sweaty and cold when you stop moving, and formatting so they layer well.
 The Preon doesn't come out on top, but it still offers great performance at a lower price than its competitors, earning it our Best Buy Award.

 The Preon is constructed from checkered fleece made from 94% recycled polyester (yay!).
 The checkered or "gridded" fleece pattern is a proven strategy for increasing a fleece's breathability with thin channels while maintaining its insulating properties with lofty squares.
 As you can see from the photo below, the R1 is thinner between the squares, while the squares themselves are thicker than the Preon's, making the R1 more breathable overall, though it's worth noting that the Preon unzips all the way for maximum ventilation, while the R1 has the 3/4 zip.
 If breathability is your main reason for getting a fleece, the Outdoor Research Deviator is worth a look.